datastaxdevs/workshop-streaming-game/README.md

 #### 1a.
 Register

-Register and sign in to Astra at `https://astra.datastax.com` by clicking this button:
+Register and sign in to Astra at `https://astra.datastax.com` by clicking this button (better in a new tab with Ctrl-click or right-click):

 <a href="https://astra.dev/11-17"><img src="images/create_astra_button.png" /></a>